-Located near the village of Taza Keltiminar is the somewhat underwhelming at first glance, Koi Kirilgan Qala.
+Located near the village of Taza Keltiminar is somewhat underwhelming at first glance, Koi Kirilgan Qala.
 Upon further inspection, Koi Kirilgan is actually one of the most interesting of the Khorezm Castles, but you’ll need to be able to picture it in its grandeur in its zenith over 2,000 years ago.

 Koi Kirilgan is believed to have served originally as a Zoroastrian fire temple.
 It was then built in a round configuration, was two stories, and featured double walls.
 Today, only the most central section of Koi Kirilgan remains.
 Go check out the Qaraqalpak website to see more images and a layout of the fortress.

 Not far from Koi Kirilgan Qala is the remains of Angkha Qala, which was in use between the 1st and 3rd centuries AD.
 It served as a defensive fort and is one of the smaller of the Khorezm Castles.

 Dumon Qala sits about 12 kilometers north of the city Beruniy, making it a good first stop if you are beginning your Khorezm Fortress tour from Khiva.
 The best-preserved sections of Dumon Qala lie in its western citadel.

 Yekke Parsan served as a fortified manor house under the Afrghids in the 6th-8th centuries AD.
 Unfortunately, I was unable to visit Yekke Parsan as the road giving access to it was under construction (even then, you still must go on foot to reach the site.